Albert-2/Quiz-App/README.md

 ## Demo

-If you want to see how it look like here is the demo
+If you want to see how it look like here is the <a href="https://albert-2.github.io/Quiz-App/"> demo</a>

 ## Screenshots